jagjitsingh700/AverageTemperatureNotifyer/README.md

 2. Go to the "Notification Hub" and further to "Settings" in order to register your application to receive notifications from the hub on different platforms like: Apple, Google, Windows, Windows Phone, Amazon and Baidu.

 3. The different applications also need to be ready for receiving notifications by using an `Access Policy ConnectionString` made available and create a channel to the hub for receiving such push notifications.
-Will add few samples in this repository for different platform receiving such notifications.
+Will add few samples in this repository for how an app on different platform can create such a channel and receive notification.